 Five Steps to Feel Good Marketing

-Over the past decade or so, it’s become clear to me that there are four steps most entrepreneurs need to go through to have their marketing feel good (to themselves and potential clients) and to be effective.
+Over the past decade or so, it’s become clear to me that there are five steps most entrepreneurs need to go through to have their marketing feel good (to themselves and potential clients) and to be effective.

 My goal in this letter is to help you understand a bit more about how I see marketing in an overall sense (for what it’s worth), see if I’m a fit to help you and help you to clarify your own understanding of marketing (much more important).